 Top IMG Friendly Specialties of 2021 Residency Match

-If you are an International Medical Graduate (IMG), picking which medical specialties to apply to starts with learning about the top IMG-friendly fields.
-Using the information provided by NRMP’s® Results and Data 2021 Main Residency Match®, we’ve determined the top IMG friendly specialties.
+If you are an IMG, picking which medical specialties to apply to starts with learning about the top IMG-friendly fields.
+So, the NRMP’s® Results and Data 2021 Main Residency Match® show the most IMG-friendly specialties.
 First, let’s review some general Match statistics to understand the big picture.

 Match 2021 General Statistics